1981 Major League Baseball All-Star Game

 The 1981 Major League Baseball All-Star Game was the 52nd playing of the midsummer classic between the all-stars of the American League (AL) and National League (NL), the two leagues comprising Major League Baseball.
 The game was held on Sunday, August 9, 1981, at Cleveland Stadium in Cleveland, Ohio, the home of the Cleveland Indians of the American League.
-As of 2020, it is the only MLB All-Star Game that was played on a Sunday.
+As of 2024, it is the only MLB All-Star Game that was played on a Sunday.

 This was one of only two All-Star Games to be played outside the month of July (the other being the second 1959 game).
 The game was originally to be played on Tuesday, July 14, but was cancelled due to the players' strike lasting from June 12 to July 31.
 It was then brought back as a prelude to the second half of the season, which began the following day.
 At 72,086 people in attendance, it broke the stadium's own record of 69,751 set in 1954, setting the still-standing record for the highest attendance in an All Star Game.

 Cleveland Stadium set a new All-Star Game record by hosting its fourth (and ultimately, final) Midsummer Classic.
-By the time Indians played host to the All-Star Game for the fifth time in 1997, they had moved to Jacobs Field, and the sixth time in 2019 was at Progressive Field (formerly known as Jacobs Field).
+By the time Indians played host to the All-Star Game for the fifth time in 1997, they had moved to Progressive Field (then known as Jacobs Field), where they also hosted the 2019 game.
+Cleveland Stadium's record still stands, though the original Yankee Stadium would host its fourth and final All-Star Game in 2008, while Wrigley Field will host its fourth All-Star Game in 2027.